 A harbor cruise tour is one of the best things you can do in San Diego.
-You can get away from the hustle and bustle of all those tourist spots you've been going to.
-You can rest your feet and get some great views of ships docked beneath San Diego's modern skyline, or you may get to watch sea lions lounging on a buoy.
+You can get away from the hustle and bustle of all those tourist spots you've been visiting You can rest your feet and get some great views of ships docked beneath San Diego's modern skyline, or you may get to watch sea lions lounging on a buoy.

 Another reason to take a harbor cruise is for what you can learn from your tour guide or captain, especially how closely the city is tied to its maritime heritage.

 How to Take a San Diego Harbor Cruise

-It's hard to say which of those options is more interesting.
-A two-hour tour costs only a bit more than a one-hour one, so go for the two-hour tour if you have time.
+Each one lasts an hour, but which of those options is more interesting depends on your interests.
+A two-hour tour costs only a bit more than a one-hour one, making it the best choice if you have time.

 Two companies offer San Diego harbor cruises.
 If you're in San Diego on Sunday, you can take a brunch cruise with either of them.